craftson/spec/README.md

 create, and simple to consume.

 ## Specification
 As by the name, craft.json is a [JSON](http://json.org/) file.
-It is located in the root of a package JAR file.
-The root of the file is a JSON object, with several keys and values.
-Some of these are required and some of these are not.
+It is located in the root of an archive file, most commonly JAR or ZIP.
+The root of the file is often a JSON object, called the _package object_.
+The package object describes the package within the archive file.
+Several fields in the package object format are required, and most are optional.

-### Required Fields
+### Required Fields in the Package Object

 - `"id"` - String.
 The machine-readable name of the package.
 Must be an alphanumeric string including dashes and underscores, without spaces.
 In other words, must match the regex